Home » Can Parrots Eat Spinach? (Is Too Much Bad for Birds?)

 Spinach isn’t high in protein but is among the best plant-based sources.
 Also, it contains all 9 essential amino acids, which are the building blocks of protein.

-Protein is essential for strong and healthy feathers, especially after molting.
+Protein is essential for healthy feathers, especially after molting.
 It’s also needed for building and repairing bodily tissue, hormone and metabolism regulation, and the immune system.

-If you want to give parrots extra protein, they can eat certain meat and fish.
+If you want to give parrots extra protein, they can eat meat and fish.

 Water